Brethren, in addition to having a rich devotional life, we need to live a life of prayer if we are to experience revival.

 1 Corinthians 1:2; Romans 10:9; Philippians 2:9

-- Strengthen your will with “I will” statements based on God’s Word and the power therein.
+- Say “I will” statements based on God’s Word.

 - When you are tempted or having a difficult time overcoming something, agonize with God in prayer, even if it means into the night or fasting.